DysAndrie/dys.io/README.md

 Inspired from @codewithsadee

-Perosonal portfolio showcasing projects and more information on the coder.
+Personal portfolio showcasing projects and more information on the coder.